cotes2020/jekyll-theme-chirpy/_posts/2021-10-14-gamma-function-from-scratch.md

 This brings us to the end of our little endeavour.
 Clearly, it was a not an easy one, but in Euler's own words,

-> "_Logic is the foundation of the certainty of all the knowledge we acquire._" — Leonhard Euler
+> Logic is the foundation of the certainty of all the knowledge we acquire.